waffle-iron/moderndeveloper-questionnaire/encyclopedia/window-alert.md

 The `alert()` is a *Javascript* method used to bring the focus away from the underlying web page and constrains the users to watch a message you want to transmit to them.
 In a nutshell, it is a mean to communicate with users and bring them to the attention of some *particular event* or *message*.

-This mechanism belongs to the `window` object which represents a window containing the entire DOM document.
+This method belongs to the `window` object which represents the entire *browser window area* including the buttons, title bar, status bar, etc.

 The new box that shows up is known as a  "*modal window*" because it prevents the user from accessing the rest of the interface until the dialog box won't be *intentionally closed* through the acknowledgment of the message.